radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-okta-integration.md

 ### Managing the Schema for the Data Source

-The default schema for Okta is included with the template and can be seen from the SCHEMA tab with the Okta data source selected.
+The default schema for Okta is included with the template and can be seen from the **SCHEMA** tab with the Okta data source selected.
 Users, Groups and Apps are the objects supported with the out-of-the-box Okta template.

 1. From the Control Panel > Setup > Data Catalog > Data Sources > Data Source page, click on the newly created Data Source.
-2. Click on the ’SCHEMA’ tab at the top of the Data Source page.
+2. Click on the **SCHEMA** tab at the top of the Data Source page.
 3. Expand the Tables section to view the objects and each object can be expanded to view the attributes.

 ![Okta Default Schema](Media/okta-schema.jpg)